-He gave me a website to look up military backpacks so I could find one of my own.
+He directed me to Pack-it-in Pack-it-out to look up military backpacks so I could find one of my own.
 You wouldn’t believe how many different sizes and shapes are available.
 This site had them all, reviewed each one and it made picking one out easy.
 I got a Maxpedition, it wasn’t too expensive, and I’ve been able to fit everything inside of it.
 I don’t even need another suitcase to take along.
 I can just stick it all in my military backpack and get on the plane.
 I won’t even have to check it either.
 That saves me a good forty bucks.
 This bag is already cost-effective!

 I’m a bit of a gadget freak.
 Actually, that’s kind of an understatement, I’m a gigantic gadget fan-boy.
 I’m one of those guys who waited in line at Best Buy for the PS4 and my Android Nexus 5.
 I’m the first to admit that I’ve been burned a few times after buying a new gizmo before it’s been vetted by other geeks.
 I’m thinking of my last Palm Pilot (what was I thinking?!?).
 But a few bad apples hasn’t deterred from seeking out new tech before it goes mainstream.

 With today’s post I thought I’d share some of my favorite gadgets that don’t get as much press as things like Google glasses or self driving cars.